IanDCarroll/GoScrumYourself/DailyScrum.md

  1. __What did I do yesterday that helped meet the Sprint Goal?__
  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+1/30/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - move rest of stuff out of apartment
+  - self care
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Work on decoupling the UI abstraction
+  - Move boxes out of the car and into the new apartment
+  - Chores, etc, and rest.
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers.

 1/29/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - finalize divorce settlement
   - move first round stuff out of apartment
   - self care
  2. __What will I do today to help meet the Sprint Goal?__
   - move rest of stuff out of apartment
   - self care
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
   - no blockers

 1/28/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__